Pulisic, McKennie show plenty of promise for US in Gold Cup

 NASHVILLE, Tenn.
 (AP) — Christian Pulisic and Weston McKennie are offering hope for the future of U.S. men’s soccer while contributing plenty to its present.

 After combining on the lone goal in a 1-0 CONCACAF Gold Cup quarterfinal victory over Curacao, the two 20-year-old midfielders will try to help the defending champion United States beat Jamaica in a Wednesday night semifinal.
-The winner plays for the title Sunday in Chicago against either Mexico or Haiti.
+The winner plays for the title Sunday in Chicago against Mexico, which defeated Haiti 1-0 on a penalty kick in the 93rd minute in a Tuesday semifinal.

 U.S. coach Gregg Berhalter describes Pulisic and McKennie as “two completely different players” whose distinct strengths enable them to complement each other.